Sex, Gender, and Sexuality

 Sex, sexual

-A biological category based on reproductive, anatomical, and genetic characteristics, generally defined as male, female, and intersex.
+Sex is a biological descriptor based on reproductive, hormonal, anatomical, and genetic characteristics.
+Typical sex categories include male, female, and intersex.

-Sexual is used when referring to sexual identity, attraction, and activity, as well as related physiological, psychological, or behavioral processes.
+Sexual is used when referring to sexual identity, attraction, behavior and associated psychological, social, and behavioral processes and constructs.
 E.g., sexual orientation, sexual minority, sexual health, sexual behavior.

 Sexual and gender minority (SGM) populations include, but are not limited to, individuals who identify as lesbian, gay, bisexual, asexual, transgender, Two-Spirit, queer, and/or intersex.
-Individuals with same-sex or -gender attractions or behaviors and those with a difference in sex development are also included.
+Individuals with same-sex or -gender attractions or behaviors and those with variations in sex characteristics are also included.
 These populations also encompass those who do not self-identify with one of these terms but whose sexual orientation, gender identity or expression, or reproductive development is characterized by non-binary constructs of sexual orientation, gender, and/or sex.

 Sexual orientation

+Sexual orientation describes sexual attraction, behavior, and identity.
 Use sexual orientation rather than sexual preference.
-Preference suggests that non-heterosexuality is a choice, a concept often used to discriminate against the LGBTQIA+ community.
+Preference suggests that non-heterosexuality is a choice, a concept often used to discriminate against the LGBTQI+ community.
 Preference also suggests a selection from two or more choices, excluding bisexual people and pansexual people, among others.

 Transgender, trans